-- 1. Tick the Enable DHCP Server checkbox. - 2.
+- 1. Enable DHCP Server. - 2.
 Enter the starting and ending IP addresses in the IP Address Pool. - 3.
 Enter other parameters if the ISP offers.
 The Default Gateway is automatically filled in and is the same as the LAN IP address of the router. - 4.
 Click Save. - To reserve an IP address for a specified client device: - 1.
 Click Add in the Address Reservation section.

-2. Click View Exsiting Devices or enter the MAC address of the client device.

-- 3. Enter the IP address to reserve for the client device. - 4.
+- 2. Click Scan or enter the MAC address of the client device. - 3.
+Enter the IP address to reserve for the client device. - 4.
 Enter the Description for this entry. - 5.
 Tick the Enable This Entry checkbox and click OK.

-12. 4.
+13. 4.
 Set Up a Dynamic DNS Service Account